How to Stop Cyber Extortion with Datto Ransomware Protection

 Here’s what each should look like at your organization:

-Since most ransomware attacks still arise out of malicious emails, it’s important to train employees on safe Internet usage.
-First, they should understand the seriousness of the risks as well as you do: one seemingly harmless click could actually cripple the entire business.
-But also, they should be taught what to look for: how to spot a phishing email, when to trust an unknown sender, which websites and links to avoid.
+- Education: Since most ransomware attacks still arise out of malicious emails, it’s important to train employees on safe Internet usage.
+First, they should understand the seriousness of the risks as well as you do: one seemingly harmless click could cripple the entire business.
+But also, users should be taught what to look for: how to spot a phishing email, when to trust an unknown sender, which websites and links to avoid and so on.
 By educating your workforce on the dangers of malware, you can significantly reduce the chances of a successful attack.

 Even the most aggressive preventative measures won’t guarantee you’ll be able to avoid an attack.
 This is why it’s critical to have a dependable system for business continuity and disaster recovery (BCDR).